synfig/synfig-docs-dev/docs/tutorials/how_to_create_a_synfigapp_action.rst

 As it is a modification of a synfig layer parameter value, it should be done via a ``synfigapp::Action``, and I will show here how to create it and how Synfig Studio will be able to provide it and call it.

-When user right-clicks on a layer visual handle (like tangent, origin, vertex, etc.), the Workarea class detects the mouse button pressing event, realizes that it was over a handle (Synfig Studio internally calls it 'duck') and dispatches the event to the duck object.
+When user right-clicks on a layer visual handle (like tangent, origin, vertex, etc.), the ``Workarea`` class detects the mouse button pressing event, realizes that it was over a handle (Synfig Studio internally calls it 'duck') and dispatches the event to the duck object.
 The event detection is done in ``bool studio::WorkArea::on_drawing_area_event(GdkEvent *event)`` and the dispatch is via ``void studio::Duck::signal_user_click(int button_num)``.

-Each handle (duck) type may react to this signal calling differently, but it is pretty common to they call ``studio::CanvasView::popup_param_menu()`` passing as argument what layer parameter they affect.
-In its turn, it calls ``studio::CanvasView::make_param_menu()`` that, in short, scans all synfigapp actions and ask each one if they are a action candidate to deal with that layer parameter/value node.
+Each handle (duck) type may react to this signal calling differently, but it is pretty common to they call ``studio::CanvasView::popup_param_menu()`` and pass, as method argument, what layer parameter they affect.
+In its turn, it calls ``studio::CanvasView::make_param_menu()`` that, in short, scans all synfigapp actions and ask each one if it is a candidate to deal with that layer parameter/value node.

-At his point, Studio pops up a context menu with all related actions (and some other special stuff).
+At this point, Studio pops up a context menu with all related actions (and some other special stuff).
 When user selects a menu item, ``void Instance::process_action(synfig::String action_name, synfigapp::Action::ParamList param_list)`` is called,
 where it may ask user for some confirmation or for extra info and then check if the action tells it is ready.
 Finally, the action is performed.